-I work as Associate Professor within the research group Earth Surface Science of the Institute of Biodiversity and Ecosystem Dynamics (IBED).
+I work as Associate Professor within the research department Ecosystem and Landscape Dynamics of the Institute of Biodiversity and Ecosystem Dynamics (IBED).

-3) the role and fate of organic carbon in erosion and sedimentation, both by field as well as laboratory research
+3) the role and fate of organic carbon in erosion and sedimentation, both by field and laboratory research

-I'm involved in teaching in both the BSc and MSc Earth Sciences as well as in the BSc Future Planet Studies and incidentally in the BSc Biology, and the MSc Forensic Sciences.
+I'm involved in teaching in the MSc Earth Sciences as well as in the BSc Future Planet Studies and incidentally in the BSc Biology, and the MSc Forensic Sciences.

-I'm also acting as programme director of the BSc & MSc Earth Science education programs.
+I'm also acting as programme director of the MSc Earth Science education programs.